swt30/thesis/chapters/03-models/03-models.md

 Having created an improved equation of state for water, the next step was to build structural models of watery planets and ask the question: does temperature matter?

 In this chapter I develop the framework to apply my equation of state to interior structure models.
-After outlining the theory of exoplanet interior structural models, I present my code, \smallcaps{OGRE}, which solves the system of structural equations for a one-dimensional planet.
+After outlining the theory of exoplanet interior structural models, I present my code, \smallcaps{ONION}, which solves the system of structural equations for a one-dimensional planet.
 Then I show the results of building models with this code.
 First I examine the effects of my equation of state on homogeneous isothermal spheres.
 Next I add in temperature dependence and model the interiors of inhomogeneous layered planets.